How do I automate the HTTP proxy configuration for Amazon EKS worker nodes with Docker?

 $ kubectl apply -f /path/to/yaml/proxy-env-vars-config.yaml

-5. To configure the Docker daemon and kubelet, inject user data into your worker nodes.
-For example:
+5. To configure the Docker daemon and kubelet, include user data in your worker nodes:

 Content-Type: multipart/mixed; boundary="==BOUNDARY=="